akhinos/cf4k8s-networking/README.md

 }
 ```
 The owner of the service is the `Route` with the name and uid of the newly created `Route CR`.

+#### Changes in Envoy config
+As the app is available via ports 443 and 80, two route entries are added so that the ingress envoy knows how a host name is mapped to a service name.
+A new cluster entry is added to the ingress envoy config.
+No changes in the listener config.
 ## Debugging

 ### Log levels